cran/sandwichr/README.md

     confidence intervals;
   - Evaluate the overall accuracy using a diagnostic statistic called the k-fold cross validation estimate.

+You may also find this package on CRAN: https://cran.r-project.org/web/packages/sandwichr/.

 ## Getting setup with R